gion86/Fingerprint/README.md

 **version 0.9**

-This project is made of a single main C++ file, which will be compiled for Atmel AVR architecture, and control a RFID reading sensor, with an Attiny84, to drive a relay contact.
+This project is made of a single main C++ file and a static library and control a RFID reading sensor, with an Attiny84, to drive a relay contact.
 This will open/close my garage door!

 The main branch contains a documentation folder with: